 Apple took the functionality to buy a ringtone out of iTunes 10 for some reason, but that doesn’t mean you can’t have custom ringtones.
-You can make your own free iPhone ringtones directly within iTunes 10 or iTunes 11, this is the best way to go since you don’t have to get any additional software or pay for a service to create the files.
+You can make your own free iPhone ringtones directly within iTunes 10, iTunes 11, and iTunes 12 this is the best way to go since you don’t have to get any additional software or pay for a service to create the files.
 Don’t download or pay for one of the iPhone ringtone maker apps, just launch iTunes and follow this guide, it’s easy to do and totally free.

 How to Make an iPhone Ringtone in iTunes

 If you’ve made an iPhone ringtone before the process will be familiar to you.
-This will work the same on both Mac and Windows versions of iTunes 10 or iTunes 11:
+This will work the same on both Mac and Windows versions of iTunes 10, iTunes 11, iTunes 12:

 - Launch iTunes as usual if you haven’t done so already

 - Find and select the song you want to make a ringtone out of in iTunes (you might want to make a copy of it, that’s up to you) and make note of the portion of the song that you want to turn into the ringtone

 - Right-click on the song name and select ‘Get Info’, then click on the Options tab

 - Select the playback period of the song that you want to ringtone to be, make sure it’s 30 seconds

 - Now click “OK” and then right click on the song again, and select “Create AAC version” to create a new version of the song with the 30 second interval you specified